ericdybal/mail-service/README.md

 ## Running the service

-To run the service you will need API keys for MailGun and SendGrid mail providers.
+To run the service you will need API keys for the MailGun and SendGrid mail providers.
 Follow the links below to setup your own free accounts.

 * https://www.mailgun.com
 * https://www.sendgrid.com

-NOTE: Mail providers apply restrictions on the free accounts so make sure you read the documentation carefully to enable email sending.

-Once you have the API keys, go to the ./config directory and add them to the profile file (development | production).
+Add the API keys to the profile files in the  ./config/ directory.
 To start the service in the local environment run the following command:

 ```
 npm run-script dev